These teen weight loss tips start with a fat blasting dance mix, and end with weight loss wisdom from Dr Oz.

 1. Figure out why you’re overweight.
 Determining the root of the problem can help you lose body fat.
 For instance, did you gain weight because of a terrible experience or sad situation?
 Have you always been overweight?
 If you’re a teenage girl, do your eating habits match your father or older brother’s?
 If you’re an emotional eater, you need to deal with your feelings.

-To learn how to stop emotional eating, read When You Never Feel Full and Can’t Stop Eating – 4 Non-Diet Tips.
+To learn how to stop emotional eating, read 6 Ways to Stop Stress Eating Late at Night.

 2. Let yourself get physically hungry.
 When I was an overweight teenager, I never experienced physical hunger.
 I was emotionally starving, which is why I ate and ate and ate.
 It wasn’t until I was an adult that I learned what it feels like to be physically hungry.
 Weight loss for both teenagers and adults is about learning the difference between physical and emotional hunger.
 I’m not saying starve yourself – but I do think it’s important to know when you’re physically hungry, and eat to satisfy that hunger.
 That’s how I achieved my weight loss goals!